Nils0/Nils0.github.io/_posts/2016-12-15-Detection_and _Classification_of_Fish Species.md

 The first step is easy to accomplish using some basic functions (mainly resize) from OpenCV.

 The last classification step uses the deep neural network "VGG-16" with weights trained on ImageNet.
 This network has performed very well on classifying images.
-For a detailed description see this Blog: https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html.
+For a detailed description see this [Blog](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html).
 The basic idea is to download the weights for the convolutional and RELU layers from a pretrained model.
 Then use a training set of images from Kaggle to train the dense layers (Classification Head).

 The second step is very similar to the last one only that it replaces the classification head with a regression Head using the following code: